Food and Drink in Russia

 If you want to and can cook for yourself, in any food store you can find продукты (foods) that are very similar to the European ones.
 For Americans and Australians, some продукты will probably seem exotic.

 The most stable stereotype about Russia is related to алкоголь (alcohol).
 Not a lot of people know that the culture of using алкоголь in Russia is very different from the Western one.
 Drinking vodka without закуска, that is, without a lot of food, is a sign of low social status and even alcoholism.
+Do not do as some locals do: drinking водка (vodka) and even пиво (beer) in the streets and on public transport is prohibited by law.
+If a stranger asks you to выпить (drink alcohol), do not consider this to be Russian hospitality.
+It could be a criminal.
+The correct answer will be: Я не пью (I don't drink).

 Best regards, Denis Ivanov